brene/docs/content/reference/simple-api.md

 Note: The query name uses the plural rules of the English language.

-The query response can be
+By supplying different arguments to the query, the response can be
-* ordered by specifying an order (ascending or descending) for a specific field
+* ordered ascending or descending by a specific field
 * filtered by specifying a value for one or multiple
 * grouped into multiple pages by fixing one specific node and either seeking forwards or backwards